Skip to content

-This post is the blueprint we use to make deployments boring, repeatable, and traceable.
-It’s a hybrid: short narrative + a practical guide you can apply.
+This post shows the approach we use to make deployments boring, repeatable, and traceable.
+It mixes a short narrative with a practical guide you can apply.

 We keep a platform apps repo with a root App‑of‑Apps and a consistent layout: